yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-006_Search_Special_Characters.md

 ---

 ## ✅ Expected Result
-- System handles input without errors or crashes
+- No matching products are displayed
-- No unexpected behavior occurs
+- A "No results found" message is shown (or equivalent)
-- Results are either empty or handled appropriately
+- System does not crash or display errors
-- Application remains stable and responsive
+- Input is handled safely without unexpected behavior